-It seems the laws regarding payday loans in the state of California are constantly changing.
-Over the past few years, California has gone from a moderate state regarding online payday loan laws but the support for direct payday lenders has quickly eroded.
+It seems laws regarding California payday loans are constantly changing.
+Over the past few years, California has gone from a moderate state regarding online payday loan laws.
+The support for short term financing has eroded.
 In 2013 alone there were countless laws brought for debate in the state house that concerned online payday loans in California.
-These laws ranged from limiting the number of days someone can have their loan out for to how many online payday loans can be issued to one person at any given time.
-Interestingly, there seemed to be more emphasis on changing online payday loans California compared to the traditional method of writing loans.
-As it stands now the maximum amount that direct payday lenders can loan at any given time is $300.
+These laws ranged from limiting the number of days someone can have their loan out.
+Or how many online payday loans can be issued to one person at any given time.
+There seemed to be more emphasis on changing online California payday loans.
+Compare that to the traditional method of writing loans.
+As it stands now the largest amount that payday loan companies can loan at any given time is $300.
 On top of that, the loan can not be “rolled over”.
 This means you can’t keep paying interest on the loan as each payment period comes up.
 There is a maximum loan term of 31 days on any payday loans issued in the State of California.
 Consumer advocates fought for this change over the past few years.
-Their reasoning was that when a direct payday lender rolled over a loan it simply got the consumer caught up in a long payday loan spiral.
-Essentially when the consumer rolls over their loan each payday they’re never going to pay off the loan.
+Their reasoning was that when a payday lender rolled over a loan it got the consumer caught up in a long payday loan spiral.
+When the consumer rolls over their loan each payday they’re never going to pay off the loan.
 Especially if they’re on a fixed income.

-Online Payday Loans will still be available in California in 2016 and beyond!
+Online Payday Loans will still be available in California in 2017 and beyond!